The reflection effect is an asymmetry in risk preferences: people are typically risk-averse for gains but risk-seeking for losses.

 22% of participants chose option C.

 The following value function is an example of a function with diminishing sensitivity to both gains and losses.
-This function can generate the reflection effect.
+This function generates the reflection effect.

-As x increases in magnitude in either direction, the marginal increase in value from each incremental unit of x decreases.
+As x increases in magnitude in either direction, the marginal change in value from each incremental unit of x decreases.
+This decreasing marginal change is implemented via the power of one half.
+For the value of the gain or loss to double, the size of the gain or loss must quadruple.

 This value function results in risk-averse behaviour in the gain domain and risk-seeking behaviour in the loss domain.
 The following plot shows the diminishing effect in each direction.